msh9/codinginthetrenches.com/content/2013/engineering-priorities.rst

 #.
 Novelty (Your platform choices are Java 1.6, JBoss 6, Spring 3.1.0, and Hibernate 4--wait did we say 'choices?')

 Obviously not all applications follow this pattern.
-There are many hobby applications that evolve into production grade applications used by enterprises (the original linux kernel for example).
+There are many hobby applications that evolve into production grade applications used by enterprises (the linux kernel for example).
 Similarly there are production applications that value performance over reliability, witness some of the issues in the last couple years with high frequency trading software.
+As the tag mentions, this was just for fun.